Compare The Best Business Credit Cards

 The Business Gold Card is one of the cheaper AMEX cards, yet has a comprehensive reward system that isn’t just limited to flying.
 Global Assistance and free employee cards are stand-out features.
 For lower spenders, this may be a one-year use card due to its minimum thresholds for some rewards, as well as having limited software integration and no cashback.

-Membership points can be used for X or exchanged for experiences, shopping, hotels and air miles / points at British Airways or Virgin Atlantic.
+Membership points can be used to pay off your balance or exchanged for experiences, shopping, hotels and air miles / points at British Airways or Virgin Atlantic.

 • Best for: Flexible high-spending rewards